-26.1 Basis of preparation
+25.1 Basis of preparation

 The financial statements of the Company have been prepared in accordance with PFRSs.
-The term PFRSs in general includes all applicable PFRSs, PAS, and interpretations of Philippine Interpretations Committee ("PIC"), Standing Interpretations Committee ("SIC") and International Financial Reporting Interpretations Committee ("IFRIC") which have been approved by the Financial Reporting Standards Council ("FRSC") and adopted by the SEC.
+The term PFRSs in general includes all applicable PFRSs, Philippine Accounting Standards (PASs), and interpretations of Philippine Interpretations Committee ("PIC"), Standing Interpretations Committee ("SIC") and International Financial Reporting Interpretations Committee ("IFRIC") which have been approved by the Financial Reporting Standards Council ("FRSC") and adopted by the SEC.

-The financial statements have been prepared under the historical cost convention, as modified by the revaluation of AFS financial assets.
+The financial statements have been prepared under the historical cost convention, as modified by the revaluation of AFS financial assets and plan assets of the Company's defined benefit plan.

 The preparation of financial statements in conformity with PFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
-The areas involving higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 24.
+The areas involving higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 23.

-26.2 Changes in accounting policy and disclosures
+25.2 Changes in accounting policy and disclosures

-(a) Amendments to existing standards and the Conceptual Framework adopted by the Company
+(a) Amendments to existing standards adopted by the Company

-The Company has adopted the following amendments to existing standards and the Conceptual Framework effective January 1, 2020.
+The Company has adopted the following amendments to existing standards effective January 1, 2021.